Yosemite is Open.Click here for more TRAVEL ALERTS and information.

 • Seasonal Closures:

-• The John Muir Trail between Clark Point and Panorama Trail junction (near the top of Nevada Fall) is closed for the season due to dangerously icy conditions.
+• The John Muir Trail between Clark Point and Panorama Trail junction (near the top of Nevada Fall) is closed due to dangerously icy conditions.
 The Mist Trail provides access to the top of Nevada Fall

 • A short section of the Valley Loop Trail at The Ahwahnee remains closed due to rockfall risk, although a short detour is available.